 Losing a fish can be very hard.
 We know from experience.
-Instead of just flushing your fish, have a proper burial for it so you can respect its life and not break any laws.
+Instead of just flushing your fish, have a proper burial for it so you can respect its life and not harm other wildlife (which happens when you flush a fish).
 Although it may be difficult to say goodbye to your fish, having a burial can bring a lot of closure to you and the rest of your family.

 More specifically, hosting a mini funeral service and monument can be a beautiful sentiment for your fish.
 It can be really difficult to lose any pet, including a fish.
 Saying goodbye in this way can add a lot of closure while respecting the fish’s life.